EthanClunie/SP22CPSC350-03/Assignment7/README.md

 #### Ref for Faculty class : None
 #### Ref for StudentRecords class : None
 #### Ref for FacultyRecords class : None
+#### Known Errors: Program allows addition of students and faculty.
+However, adviseeList in faculty objects deletes after being added to.
+Also, could not implement Rollback() or serialization.
+Will resubmit later.